orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 - when the control becomes non-relevant after the page has loaded

-As of Orbeon Forms 2016.1, it is *not* called:
+Since Orbeon Forms 2016.1, it is *not* called:

 - when a repeat iteration is removed
 - when `xxf:full-update` or `xxf:dynamic` replace an entire block of HTML on the client